Maheshivara/simple-user-api/README.md

         "newPhoneNumber": "+XX (XX) X XXXX-XXXX", # optional }
     ```
-    - The request body **MUST** contain at least one of the optional keys, returning a 400(bad request) error
+    - The request body **MUST** contain at least one of the optional keys, returning a 400(bad request) error otherwise
   - Response Body:
     A JSON with the updated data of the user (if successfully updated), Ex:
     ```javascript